Cover your knees and shoulders

 A student must carry ID to collect the tickets for Sagrada Familia

 The skip the line ticket to the famous basilica always pertains to a particular time slot.
 The system helps protect the landmark and prevent overcrowding.
-With us, you can book Sagrada Familia Barcelona tickets online (and even upgrade to a guided tour of the Sagrada), from the comfort of your home or hotel room.
-Our Gaudi church Barcelona tickets include the entrance fee and will let you enter Gaudi’s masterpiece with speed and efficiency.
+With us, you can book tickets and tours online (and even upgrade to a guided tour of the Sagrada), from the comfort of your home or hotel room.
+Our special access to the Gaudi church include the entrance fee and will let you enter Gaudi’s masterpiece with speed and efficiency.

 Moreover, Barcelona summers get unbearably hot and crowded while winters bring along chilly winds from the sea.
 Whatever the case, you don't want to spend hours queuing in a line winding around the Sagrada Familia.
 Being a part of an anxious, impatient, and stressed crowd doesn't sound like a fun holiday activity!
 Plus, in the busiest periods, Sagrada Familia opening times can't always accommodate all eager visitors on a spontaneous whim.

 So, booking your ticket online guarantees you will be able to get inside Sagrada Familia without too much hassle and delay.
 In addition to all that, we also offer last-minute Sagrada and Park Guell tickets, even in the busiest of times!
-Better yet, unlike when you purchase your admission ticket on the official website, we let you cancel your booking with a full refund if you do so at least 24 hours in advance.
+Better yet, unlike when you purchase your admission ticket, we let you cancel your booking with a full refund if you do so at least 24 hours in advance.

 Did you know that the architectural uniqueness so typical for Sagrada Familia, Barcelona, today was not always the intention?

 The construction began in the 19th century.
-Barcelonian bookseller, Jose Maria Bocabella, wanted a church dedicated to the holy family (Sagrada Familia).
+Barcelonian bookseller, Jose Maria Bocabella, wanted a church dedicated to the holy family.
 Initially, he entrusted the planning and construction to the architect of the Diocese, Francisco de Paula del Villar y Lozano.
 However, the two men didn't get along, and Villar barely finished the crypt before he was fired.